FreeTAKTeam/FreeTakServer/README.md

   - **Models**: Contains all the FTS  object model
   - **Views**:   contains the access to FTS
   - **certs**: code for secure connection
-- [docs](./docs/): Useful documentation regarding COTS and different logs to understand how those are implemented
-- [model](./model/): a UML model in Sparx EnterpriseArchitect format (see https://sparxsystems.com/products/ea/trial/request.html).

 ## Community
 If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as FreeTAKServer is in continuous development.